JanGrygar/quantum-non-Gaussianity-of-PNRD/README.md

-All the scripts were prepared and tested with Python 3.x.x, Matplolib,...
+All the scripts were prepared and tested with Python 3.8.12, Numpy 1.19.4, and Matplotlib 3.5.0.